 You will need to complete stage 1 before booking stage 2.

 We expect you to complete both stages as soon as possible.
-If there are delays or invites are missed, your case may be sent back to CAFCASS.
+If there are delays or invites are missed, your case may be sent back to Cafcass.

 You can log into your account using the email address you used at the start of the course to check your status and see if you have completed it before.